-The Northern Alps cycling tour includes famous climbs such as the Col des Aravis, Col de la Colombiere and Col de Croix Fry.
+The Northern Alps cycling tours include famous climbs such as the Col des Aravis, Col de la Colombiere and Col de Croix Fry.
 Then, it’s on to the shores of beautiful Lake Annecy with a climb up Semnoz to appreciate the stunning Alpine scenery.

 We ran a Q&A with Bike Weekender – you can find out more about them and their favourite Alpine routes, here.

 La Vie en Velo

 La Vie en Velo is different to most cycling companies in that it is a one-man operation run by host Angus Parker.
 Angus has been organising group holidays to France for over 20 years and now specialises in french cycling tours, including cycling holidays in the French Alps.
 He’s a friendly guy who’s ready and able to transport cyclists and their bikes all the way from the UK and back in his mini-bus and custom-fitted box trailer.